CtrlK

 Progressive Disclosure

-The content is well-structured with clear sections (Instructions, Prerequisites, Examples, Usage, Output, troubleshooting), but everything is in a single file that's moderately long.
-The flag reference and examples could potentially be split out, though for a skill of this size it's borderline acceptable.
-No bundle files are referenced or provided.
+The content is well-structured with clear sections (Instructions, Prerequisites, Examples, Usage, Output), but it's all in a single file with no references to external documentation.
+The flags list and examples could potentially be split out, though for this skill size it's borderline acceptable.
+The missing closing code fence for the examples section is a minor formatting issue.

 2 / 3